tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

       C2 A2 11 16 7A BB 8C 5E 07 9E 09 E2 C8 A8 33 9C

-Upon receiving a message with type server_hello, implementations MUST first examine the Random value and, if it matches this value, process it as described in {{hello-retry-request}}).
+Upon receiving a message with type server_hello, implementations MUST examine the Random value and, if it matches this value, process it as described in {{hello-retry-request}}).

 TLS 1.3 has a downgrade protection mechanism embedded in the server's